-Facebook Home now available for download from the Google Play StoreAlex Wagner - Deputy Managing Editor, News Desk
+Facebook Home now available for download from the Google Play StoreAlex Wagner - Editorial Director of News and Content

 As expected, Facebook today made its new "Facebook Home" application available for download in the Google Play Store.
 The app aims to make using Facebook and interacting with both content and friends easier using features such as Cover Feed and Chat Heads.
 Cover Feed replaces a user's lock screen and home screen with a stream of updates and images from his or her friends.
 A user can flick through the content to browse through it, both Liking and commenting on updates can be done while in the Cover Feed.